ExaWorks/job-api-spec/specification.md

 approximation, a job management API is understood as an abstraction layer on top of various LRMs.

-Non-Traditionally, job management is also provided by execution managers, which provided capabilities similar to LRMs but operate in user space, on a limited subset of resources, such as within a job's allocation.
+Nontraditionally, job management is also provided by execution managers, which provided capabilities similar to LRMs but operate in user space, on a limited subset of resources, such as within a job's allocation.
 The job management API aims to also transparently abstract such execution managers.